 Professor contact: Maria Gorlatova email@example.com

-Textbook: Larry L. Peterson, Bruce S. Davie, Computer Networks: A Systems Approach.
+Textbooks: Larry L. Peterson, Bruce S. Davie, Computer Networks: A Systems Approach.
 5th or 4th edition.
 In-progress “6th edition” of the book is available online at https://book.systemsapproach.org/.
 Additional recommended reading material: Kurose and Ross, Computer Networking: A Top-down Approach, 6th edition.

 Lecture 1: Aug.
 26th.
 Introduction to the course.